vitessio/arewefastyet/docs/arewefastyet_exec.md

       --ansible-inventory-files strings   List of inventory files used by Ansible --ansible-playbook-files strings    List of playbook files used by Ansible --ansible-root-directory string     Root directory of Ansible
+      --db-database string                Database to use.
+      --db-host string                    Hostname of the database
+      --db-password string                Password to authenticate the database.
-      --equinix-instance-type string      Instance type to use for the creation of a new node --equinix-project-id string         Project ID to use for Equinix Metal --equinix-token string              Auth Token for Equinix Metal
+      --db-user string                    User used to connect to the database --equinix-instance-type string      Instance type to use for the creation of a new node --equinix-project-id string         Project ID to use for Equinix Metal --equinix-token string              Auth Token for Equinix Metal